Disentangling Similarity and Relatedness in Topic Models: Method

-The third task is designed to favor similarity-inclined models.
-We manually curate 50 strict synonym pairs (e.g., \textit{increase}/\textit{rise}, \textit{decline}/\textit{fall}, \textit{company}/\textit{firm}); and, for each word in a pair, compute the conditional probability $P(w|d)$ of word $w$ given document $d$, marginalized over topics using the model's native topic--word distribution.
-We then select the top-10 highest-scoring documents for each word and measure the overlap between the two ranked lists using Jaccard similarity.
-The underlying intuition is that synonyms, being semantically interchangeable, should induce similar document rankings under a model that captures semantic similarity.
+The third task asks whether synonymous queries surface the same documents, the core operation behind query expansion and synonym-aware search.
+We curate a set of strict synonym pairs per corpus (e.g., \textit{increase}/\textit{rise}; full inventory in Appendix~\ref{app:synonym_pairs}) and, for each word, compute the conditional probability $P(w|d)$ of word $w$ given document $d$ by marginalizing over topics using the model's native topic--word distribution.
+We then take the top-10 highest-scoring documents per word and measure the overlap between the two ranked lists by Jaccard similarity.
+Because synonyms are semantically interchangeable, a model that captures categorical similarity should induce similar document rankings for the two members of a pair.
+The task requires no ground-truth labels, so we evaluate it on all nine corpora; it does require access to the native topic--word distribution, so we include only the model families that expose one (Appendix~\ref{app:taskc_per_corpus}; Figure~\ref{fig:taskC} shows the cross-corpus fit).

-Because this task does not require ground-truth labels, we evaluate it across all six corpora, using cross-corpus consistency as evidence of validity.
-Since the task requires access to the native topic--word distribution, which is difficult to extract uniformly across all architectures, we include only a representative subset of models spanning the major model families; per-corpus performance and model coverage are reported in Appendix~\ref{app:taskc_per_corpus}.